A vengeful witch. A shattered family. A dark threat.

 “Duly noted,” she replied dryly.

-Alice took a deep breath, instantly regretting it before she stepped into the room, ignoring the curious looks from the few inmates that were to her right.
+Alice took a deep breath, instantly regretting it before she stepped into the room, ignoring the curious looks from the few inmates who were to her right.
 As she walked she noticed most of the cells empty, the rooms looking reasonable with neatly made cot-beds and clean metal sinks.
 The exception was the blood smeared scratch marks that scored some of the floors and walls.

 Alice fought her instant guilt at seeing him behind the thick bars.
 It was strange considering she knew why he was there, that he deserved it.
 Yet, after giving it much thought she understood his actions.
 She wasn’t confident she wouldn’t have done the same thing in his situation.
 It was then she knew she would stand with his brothers at the court, stand against Xavier who was the judge, jury and executioner.